Arab Spring puts women's rights in the spotlight

 "What made me angry was that a woman didn't speak on Liberation Day.
 Have her speak on that international stage that day - it would have sent a very different message."

-Murabit last month organized post-war Libya's first international women's conference, which was attended by the country's new leaders, including Abdel Jalil.
+Murabit last month organised post-war Libya's first international women's conference, which was attended by the country's new leaders, including Abdel Jalil.

 When he took the stage this time, he took care to enumerate the many ways women had supported and led Libya's revolution and promised women would play an important role rebuilding the country.